NorskHelsenett/terraform-provider-tss/README.md

 The [Thycotic](https://thycotic.com/) [Secret Server](https://thycotic.com/products/secret-server/) [Terraform](https://www.terraform.io/) Provider allows you to access and reference Secrets in your vault for use in Terraform configurations.

-This is a fork of Thycotic's own provider incorporating the changes made by Dan Hale to support Secret Server installations using the Domain-field.
+This is a fork of Thycotic's own provider incorporating the changes made in newer versions of the TSS SDK for Go to support using the Domain-attribute in the user credentials.
-It currently depends on Dan's TSS SDK repository, but will use Thycotic's once Dan's PR is merged, sometime in the future.

 ## Install via Registry